Macintosh 512K: Upgrades

 An updated version replaced the Macintosh 512K and debuted as the Macintosh 512K enhanced in April 1986.
 It differed from the original 512K in that it had an 800 KB floppy disk drive and the same improved ROM as the Macintosh Plus.
 With the exception of the new model number (M0001E), they were otherwise cosmetically identical.
-The stock 512K could also use an 800 KB floppy disk drive as well as the Hard Disk 20, the first hard disk manufactured by Apple exclusively for use with the 512K, but required a special system file (not required by the 512Ke) that loaded the improved ROM code into RAM, thus reducing the RAM available for other uses.
-Apple offered an upgrade kit which replaced the floppy disk drive and ROMs, essentially turning it into a 512Ke.
-One further OEM upgrade replaced the logic board and the rear case entirely with that of the Macintosh Plus.
+The stock 512K could also use an 800 KB floppy disk drive as well as the Hard Disk 20, the first Macintosh hard disk from Apple, attaching to the floppy disk port.
+The Hard Disk 20 required 512 KB RAM and when used with the Macintosh 512K which had the old 64 KB ROM, a special system file on floppy disk that loaded the improved ROM code into RAM, thus reducing the RAM available for other uses.
+This was not required by the 512Ke.
+Apple offered an upgrade kit which replaced ROMs and the floppy disk drive with an 800 KB double-sided one, essentially turning it into a 512Ke.
+One further OEM upgrade replaced the logic board and the rear case entirely with that of the Macintosh Plus which had a SCSI port and 1 MB RAM expandable to 4 MB.